Welcome to TELOS.GO

 Professor | Missiologist | Author

 Michael is the missiologist in residence with East West where he focuses on equipping and empowering church leaders in evangelism, discipleship, leadership, and catalyzing church planting movements in the most difficult to reach places on the planet.
-He is the author of Ephesiology: The Study of the Ephesian Movement.
+He is the author of Ephesiology: The Study of the Ephesian Movement as well as many other books and academic articles.
+He has lectured at universities around the world and serves as affiliate faculty at Kairos University where he facilitates the degree programs in partnership with Ephesiology Master Classes.

 FacebookInstagramEmail